 The renewal notification will be sent to the “mail to” address for each DEA registrant approximately 65 days prior to the expiration date.
 No other reminders to renew the DEA registration will be mailed.

-DEA Grace Period: The DEA previously announced that they would do away with the grace period which previously allowed practitioners to renew their DEA registration after its expiration.
-However, the DEA announced last week that they will allow reinstatement of an expired DEA registration, so long as the DEA registration is renewed within one calendar month of its expiration.
+The DEA previously announced that it would do away with the grace period, which previously allowed practitioners to renew their DEA registration after its expiration.
+However, the DEA subsequently decided that it will allow reinstatement of an expired DEA registration, so long as the DEA registration is renewed within one calendar month of its expiration.